Skip to contentSkip to navigationSkip to topbar

 twilio-simulcast page anchor

-SFUs simply forward media and can neither transcode nor modify the video.
+SFUs only forward media and can neither transcode nor modify the video.
 When sending media with unicast (only sending one version of the video track), publishers need to reduce quality to adapt to the worst of their subscribers' bandwidths so that no subscriber is congested.

 With VP8 simulcast, the SFU can forward higher quality videos to higher bandwidth subscribers and lower quality videos to lower bandwidth ones.
 The track publisher sends different track qualities and the SFU selects the most optimal quality for each subscriber.
 Then, the subscriber receives a single VP8 encoded video that is most suited for their network conditions.